Business tips & ideas

 4. Marketing is crucial: Building an online presence is essential.
 Use social media, create a website (or artist profile), and engage with potential customers.
 Consider email marketing and influencer collaborations.

-5. Print-on-demand streamlines selling: POD services like Printify handle printing and fulfillment, freeing you to focus on creating and marketing your art.
+5. Print on Demand streamlines selling: POD services like Printify handle printing and fulfillment, freeing you to focus on creating and marketing your art.
 Create a POD store and integrate it with your existing sales channels.

-Disclaimer: This post may contain affiliate links, which means we may earn a commission if you make a purchase through those links.
+This post may contain affiliate links, which means we may earn a commission if you make a purchase through those links.
 This comes at no additional cost to you.

 Now, let’s explore the step-by-step process to turn your art into a profitable online business.